 Wear mechanisms differ depending on the joint, so data collected on a hip simulator may have little relevance for wear in a knee, elbow, or disc replacement.
 Furthermore, the question is not just one of reducing the amount of wear, but also how the size, shape, and surface chemistry of released wear particles differ among bearing surface combinations, since these factors may ultimately influence the biologic reaction and subsequent tendency for osteolysis.

 Ultimately, the effectiveness of these surfaces can only be proven on the basis of clinical results from prospective, randomized studies of total joint patients who have received either conventional or new bearing combinations.
 Some of these data have already started to emerge, so let’s review the current laboratory and clinical data for each of the new bearing surfaces:

 However, failures during this earlier time period were due in part to poor metallurgy, poor manufacturing techniques, and implant design.
 The casting process used to make metallic implants suffered from poor quality control, sometimes leading to products that had inferior wear resistance and were prone to fracture in the body.
-And early metal-on-metal designs often had small head to neck ratios, so that impingement between the neck of the femoral component and the rim of the acetabular components (joint socket) was a common occurrence.
-This impingement provides another source of wear and can knock the acetabular component (the joint socket) loose from the surrounding bone.
+And early metal-on-metal designs often had small head-to-neck ratios.
+For this reason, it was common to experience impingement between the neck of the artificial femoral component and the rim of the artificial acetabulum.
+This impingement creates additional wear and can knock the acetabular component loose from the surrounding bone.